Tom Diesbrock

 Fatalism instead of courage & willingness to take risks for change: "The horse is dead, but at least safe!"

 Fatalism can also save us from having to deal with uncomfortable changes.
-You'd rather sit under a bell jar - that seems safer at the moment.
-Like on the Titanic This type of person is somewhat reminiscent of a passenger on the Titanic.
-Motto: I know very well that my job makes me dissatisfied [...]
+It's better to stay seated under a glass dome - that seems safer at the moment.
+Like on the Titanic This type of person reminds a little of a passenger on the Titanic.
+Motto: I know very well that my job makes me dissatisfied...

 -